mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 happen to inner pointer (i.e. to `*arg` if `arg` is passed into `Foo **` type parameter), if main line is executed; that is to say, if all parameters were valid, and all sanity checks passed.

+Input + output arguments can be allocated within function, and used in multiple consequtive calls as an external variable. <br />
+Function can also deallocate its argument after multiple consequtive calls when it's done with such an argument, after some conditions are met, or after an error.  <br />
+In such a case `__F` is appended to parameter name, to specify that data can be freed within function (and (inner) pointer set to `NULL`) _conditionally_.

+For example, iterator `cc_route_pin_iter()` traverses over given path tree. <br />
+For the first call over a new path tree (i.e. if `*route_pin__io_a_F` is `NULL`), it allocates a new route, and initializes it with a first one found in a given path tree. <br />
+On each consequtive call, it returns next route from starting to destination field via input / output parameter `route_pin__io_a_F`. <br />
+When it runs out of routes in a given path tree, it frees allocated route, and sets its pointer back to `NULL`, so it's ready to start over again.

 ### Weak parameters